p4lsec/detector/README.md

 # DetecTor

-DetectTor provides an API for determining if an IP address is a Tor exit node, and retrieving a list of all known Tor exit nodes.
-The application is built using FastAPI, PostgreSQL, and Docker.
-The application refreshes the list of IPs on a configurable basis, and persists reboots and service interruptions.
+DetecTor provides an API for determining if one or more IP addresses are known Tor exit nodes.

+This application is built using FastAPI, PostgreSQL, and Docker.
+It refreshes the list of IPs on a configurable basis and persists through reboots and service interruptions.

 ## Setup Instructions